-The park is located a 46-minute drive from Austin, Texas and an hour and nine minute drive from Saint Antonio, Texas.
+The park is a 46-minute drive from Austin, Texas, and just over an hour’s drive from San Antonio, Texas.
 The town of Lockhart is only a nine-minute drive from the park’s entrance.
 On your way to the park, you can stop in town and try one of the many barbecue restaurants in the area.
 There are also shopping malls and small diners to keep you occupied.
 If you forgot to stock up on basic necessities, the large department store in town will have most of your camping needs.

 The road to the park’s entrance is paved and well maintained.
-If you are looking for the headquarters it will be on your right and a parking lot will be on your left when you enter the park.
-After you have completed the check-in process, be sure to take a map of the park and ask the staff about points of interest in the park.
+If you are looking for the headquarters, it will be on your right, and a parking lot will be on your left as you enter the park.
+After you have completed the check-in process, be sure to take a map and ask the staff about points of interest in the park.
 They may recommend walking rather than driving around the campground to get the full experience of the park.
 You can also take your bike on the trails or roads in the park.

 Campgrounds and parking in Lockhart State Park